Differences Between Stocks and Bonds

 The Difference for Investors

-Since each share of stock represents an ownership stake in a company – meaning the owner shares in the profits and losses of the company - someone who invests in the stock can benefit if the company performs very well and its value increases over time.
-At the same time, he or she runs the risk that the company could perform poorly and the stock could go down – or, in the worst-case scenario (bankruptcy) – disappear altogether.
+Since each share of stock represents an ownership stake in a company—meaning the owner shares in the profits and losses of the company—someone who invests in the stock can benefit if the company performs very well and its value increases over time.
+At the same time, they run the risk that the company could perform poorly and the stock price could fall—or, in the worst-case scenario (bankruptcy), disappear altogether.

-Individual stocks and the overall stock market tend to be on the riskier end of the investment spectrum in terms of their volatility and the risk that the investor could lose money in the short term.
+Individual stocks and the overall stock market tend to be on the riskier end of the investment spectrum in terms of their volatility and the possibility of the investor losing money in the short term.
 However, they also tend to provide superior long-term returns.
 Stocks are therefore favored by those with a long-term investment horizon and a tolerance for short-term risk.

 Bonds lack the powerful long-term return potential of stocks, but they are preferred by investors for whom income is a priority.
 Also, bonds are less risky than stocks.
 While their prices fluctuate in the market—sometimes quite substantially in the case of higher-risk market segments—the vast majority of bonds tend to pay back the full amount of principal at maturity, and there is much less risk of loss than there is with stocks.

 Which Is Right for You?

 Many people invest in both stocks and bonds to diversify.
 Deciding on the appropriate mix of stocks and bonds in your portfolio is a function of your time horizon, tolerance for risk, and investment objectives.